This post may contain affiliate links. Read our disclosure policy here.

 Start by cutting the boards into 12 pieces of the same length.
 My hubby cut these for me using a chop saw.
-We cut these 16 inches long.
+We decided to make them 16 inches long.

-Drill holes at the marks in the sides of the boards with a drill and bit.
+Drill the holes at the marks on the sides of the boards using a drill and bit.
 You will need to make sure you use a drill bit that is able to make a hole large enough to put your rope through, so make sure you check it before you drill all the holes.
-Drill 3 holes in each board.
+Drill 3 holes in each board, along the marks.

-Using an exterior or outdoor paint, paint each of the boards in the colors desired.
-You'll want to make sure to use water based (not oil based) paints, otherwise they will take a really long time to dry.
-You can use leftover exterior house paints or you can check the clearance section of your local hardware store paint department.
-That fancy maroon metallic paint up there was $25 per quart!
-I found this color in a slightly damaged can for just $1.
-It's worth checking!
+To save money, use leftover exterior house paints or check the clearance section of your local hardware store paint department.
+The fancy maroon metallic paint I used for this project was regularly $25 per quart.
+I found the same color in a slightly damaged can for just $1!
+It’s always worth checking.

 Paint all the boards.
-You can paint them different colors, all the same, or any combo of patterns you want!
+You can paint them different colors, all the same color, or any combination of patterns that you want!
 Let the pieces dry.

 Grab your rope and cut 3 long pieces.
-Tie a knot in the end of each piece and wrap some of the masking tape around the other end of each piece.
-That will make it easier to get the rope through each hole in the boards.
+Tie a knot at the end of each piece and wrap some of the masking tape around the other end of each piece.
+(That will make it easier to get the rope through each hole in the boards.)
 Pull the rope through each board and tie a knot after each board.

-Now it's ready to use!
-Step up on the board and use a hose to wash off your feet!
-Like my tans lines?
-Cute huh? 🙂 The little feet next to mine have found another mud puddle, but at least we have our pretty washing station to get them clean before we walk into the house!
+Now it’s ready to use!
+Step up on the foot rinse station and use a hose to wash off your feet!
+The little feet next to mine have found another mud puddle, but at least we have our pretty washing station to get them clean before we walk into the house!